Synvya/sdk/examples/basic_buyer/README.md

  - Refresh the list of sellers from the relay
  - Find an specific seller by name or public key

- Ask the buyer `what tools do you have?` to see the available tools and their descriptions.
+ Ask the buyer agent `what tools do you have?` to see the available tools and their descriptions.